Kathy Shayna Shocket has the inside scoop on people making a difference.

 In 2009, Banner Health Foundation asked Tina and husband Dr. David Curran, (chairman of Pediatrics at Cardon Children’s Medical Center) to create an inaugural fundraising soirée for its new children’s hospital.
 The couple had a vision for an edgy and fun party with star studded entertainment.

-This year Micheline chaired the event with Dr. Sophia Yang.
+This year Micheline chaired the fundaiser.
 The ballroom of the Montelucia Resort was filled with a sold out crowd of 600 guests.
 NFL great Steve Young and his wife Barbara Young (Barb also shares a longtime friendship with Tina and Micheline) were Honorary Chairs.

 Taking advantage of social media to attract new donors: